The infinite Lanczos method for symmetric nonlinear eigenvalue problems: Indefinite scalar product computation

-The following theorem provides an effective approximation to~\eqref{eq:Z_naive} without any specific assumption on the matrix coefficients in~\eqref{eq:spmf}. \begin{theorem} Let $Z$ be given by~\eqref{eq:Z_naive} and let $U,V \in \RR^{n \times q}$ be the factors of the best rank $q$ approximation to the matrix $G_{k+1}$.
+The following theorem provides an effective approximation to~\eqref{eq:Z_naive} without any specific assumption on the coefficients of~\eqref{eq:spmf}. \begin{thm} Let $U,V \in \RR^{n \times q}$ the factors of the best rank $q$ approximation, with respect to the Euclidean norm, to the matrix $G_{k+1}$.
 Then

 is such that